benbrastmckie/ModelChecker/README.md

   - `preceq` for _relevance_
   <!-- - `not` for _exclusion_ -->

-The [hyperintensional semantics](##Hyperintensional-Semantics) is briefly discussed below with links to further resources.
+The current version provides tooling for the [hyperintensional semantics](##Hyperintensional-Semantics) briefly discussed below with links to further resources.
+By abstracting on the details of the particular semantics that the current version includes, the version now under development will provide a general purpose tool kit for developing and studying hyperintensional semantic systems.
+This version should be released by the end of 2024.
+See the section on [programmatic semantics](##Programmatic-Semantics) below for more details.

 ### Screenshot